 We show you how to back up and restore your emails, contacts, and calendars with Microsoft Outlook.

-Not only can you create backups of your important data, but you can also restore your mailbox contents when you change your email address or set it up again, such as after a domain transfer or an upgrade to services like Microsoft Office 365.
+Not only can you create backups of your important data, but you can also restore your mailbox contents when you change your email address or set it up again, such as after a domain transfer or an upgrade to services like Microsoft 365.

 Backing Up an Email Account

 - In the Import/Export Wizard, select Export to file and click Next.

 - Select Outlook Data File (.pst) and click Next.

 - Now select the emailfolders to back up.

 Hint: If you want to back up the entire mailbox contents (recommended), select the email address itself and make sure the Include subfolders option is checked.

 - Click Browse to specify the location and name for the export file.

 - Select the location and specify the file name for the export file.
 Confirm your settings with OK.